mendix/docs/content/product-naming/index.md

 ## Sections of This Guide

-The *Product Naming Guide* is divided into the following sections:
+The *Product Naming Guide* is divided into the following documents:

 * [Main Product Names](main-product-names)
 * [Other Mendix Terms](other-terms)